-Conjoined twins can be diagnosed using standard ultrasound as early as the end of the first trimester.
-More-detailed ultrasounds and echocardiograms can be used about halfway through pregnancy to better determine the extent of the twins' connection and the functioning of their organs.
+Conjoined twins can be diagnosed using routine ultrasound as early as 7 to 12 weeks of pregnancy.
+More-detailed ultrasounds and tests that use sound waves to produce images of the babies' hearts (echocardiograms) can be used about halfway through pregnancy.
+These tests can better determine the extent of the twins' connection and the functioning of their organs.

-Treatment of conjoined twins depends on their unique circumstances — their health, where they're joined, and whether they share organs or other vital structures.
+Treatment of conjoined twins depends on their unique situation — their health issues, where they're joined, whether they share organs or other vital structures, and other possible complications.

 Monitoring during pregnancy

-If you're carrying conjoined twins, you should be closely monitored throughout your pregnancy.
-You'll likely be referred to a maternal and fetal medicine doctor who specializes in high-risk pregnancy.
-You may also be referred to other specialists such as pediatric surgeons, pediatric cardiologists and neonatologists.
+If you're carrying conjoined twins, you'll likely be closely monitored throughout your pregnancy.
+You'll likely be referred to a maternal and fetal medicine specialist in high-risk pregnancy.
+When needed, you may also be referred to other pediatric specialists in:

-Your doctors and others on your health care team learn as much as possible about your twins' anatomy, functional capabilities and prognosis to form a treatment plan for your twins.
+Your specialists and others on your health care team learn as much as possible about your twins.
+This includes learning about their body structures, their ability to perform certain activities (functional capabilities) and the likely outcome (prognosis) to form a treatment plan for your twins.

-A surgical delivery (C-section) is planned ahead of time, often two to four weeks before your due date.
+A C-section is planned ahead of time, often 3 to 4 weeks before your due date.

-Separation surgery is an elective procedure done two to four months after birth.
+If a decision is made to separate the twins, separation surgery is usually done around 6 to 12 months after birth to allow time for planning and preparation.
 Sometimes an emergency separation may be needed if one of the twins dies, develops a life-threatening condition or threatens the survival of the other twin.

-Many complex factors must be considered as part of the decision to pursue separation surgery.
-Each set of conjoined twins presents a unique set of considerations due to variations in anatomy.
-Questions may include:
+Many complex factors must be considered as part of the decision to do separation surgery.
+Each set of conjoined twins presents a unique set of issues due to differences in body structure and function.
+Issues include:

-- Do the twins share vital organs, such as the heart?
+- Whether the twins share vital organs, such as the heart

-- Are the twins healthy enough to withstand separation surgery?
+- Whether the twins are healthy enough to withstand separation surgery

-- What type of reconstructive surgery might be needed for each twin after successful separation?
+- Type and extent of reconstructive surgery needed for each twin after separation

-- What functional support will be needed after separation?
+- Type and extent of functional support needed after separation

-- What issues would the twins face if left conjoined?
+- What challenges the twins face if they stay joined together

 If surgery isn't an option

-If separation surgery isn't possible or if you decide not to pursue the surgery, your team can help you meet the medical care needs of your twins.
+If separation surgery isn't possible or if you decide not to have the surgery done, your team can help you meet the medical care needs of your twins.